Lidia Patty: Post-parliamentary career

+Coup d'état Case

 Shortly after the conclusion of her parliamentary term, Patty ramped up her efforts to prosecute those she considered culpable for promoting a "coup d'état" against Morales and his government.
 Less than a month after leaving office, Patty filed a formal complaint with the Prosecutor's Office against a number of individuals for the crimes of conspiracy, sedition, and terrorism.
 "These gentlemen have to be tried; they have violated our Constitution," she stated.
 Although the process—dubbed the Coup d'état Case—was initially only intended to try prominent military and police personnel for their role in the 2019 crisis, it later became the catalyst for the prosecution and eventual detention of Áñez and a number of her former ministers.
-The process, which netted Áñez a ten-year prison sentence, remains ongoing, with Patty continuing to call for the prosecution and arrest of other opposition figures, such as Luis Fernando Camacho and former president Carlos Mesa, and even some ruling party officials, such as Adriana Salvatierra and her own ex-colleague, Manuel Canelas, whom she considered traitors for having negotiated with the opposition.
+The process, which netted Áñez a ten-year prison sentence, remains ongoing.
+Patty continued to call for the prosecution and arrest of other opposition figures, such as Luis Fernando Camacho and former president Carlos Mesa; even some ruling party officials, including Adriana Salvatierra and her own ex-colleague, Manuel Canelas, whom she considered traitors for having negotiated with the opposition.